D-Jonczyk/Snake/README.md

 # Snake

-Snake game, based on doubly linked list, works entirely in the console, using only standard headers.
+Snake game, based on doubly linked list, works entirely in the console, using only standard libs.

 Platform: Windows *(tested on 10, should have backwards compatibility)*